Mayor of Manawatu

-The Mayor of Manawatu officiates over the Manawatu District of New Zealand.
+The mayor of Manawatu officiates over the Manawatū District Council.

-Helen Worboys is the current mayor of Manawatu.
-She was elected in 2016 and re-elected in 2019.
+Michael Ford is the current mayor of Manawatu.
+He was elected in 2025.

 History

-Manawatu District was formed through the amalgamation of the former Feilding Borough, Kiwitea County, Manawatu District, Oroua County and Pohangina County Councils in the 1989 local government reforms.
-The first mayor was Caryll Lydia Mary Clausen, who had previously been on the Feilding Borough Council.
+The Manawatū District was formed through the amalgamation of the former Feilding Borough, Kiwitea County, Manawatu District, Oroua County and Pohangina County Councils in the 1989 local government reforms.
+The first mayor was Caryll Clausen, who had previously been on the Feilding Borough Council.
 Clausen was re-elected in the 1992 local elections and retired for the 1995 elections.
-In the 1995 Birthday Honours, Clausen was awarded an MBE for services to local body and community affairs.
+In the 1995 Birthday Honours, she was awarded an MBE for services to local body and community affairs.
+(Clausen died on 19 March 2024.)

 Rob Moodie, a former policeman, lawyer, and goat farmer, succeeded Clausen in the 1995 local elections; he narrowly beat Audrey Severinsen, who became deputy mayor.
 Moodie served for one term and was defeated by Severinsen in the 1998 local elections.
 Severinsen resigned in 2002 due to ill health and died in February 2003.